What Are NSAIDs for Rheumatoid Arthritis?

-Is There a Serious Risk of Stomach Ulcers With NSAIDs?
+Is There a Serious Risk of Stomach Ulcers?

 Can I Take NSAIDs if I Have High Blood Pressure?

-If you have high blood pressure or kidney disease, talk to your doctor.
-NSAIDs can reduce blood flow to the kidneys, which may cause your kidneys not to work as well.
-This causes fluid to build up in your body.
-The more fluid in your bloodstream, the higher your blood pressure.
+Your doctor will check on that.
+NSAIDs can reduce blood flow to the kidneys, which may cause these organs not to work as well.
+This makes fluid build up in your body, which can raise your blood pressure.

 Can I Be Allergic to NSAIDs?

-NSAIDs can cause allergies.
-This is most worrisome in people with asthma.
+They can cause allergies.
 Experts aren't sure why, but some people with asthma are sensitive to some NSAIDs.
-The drugs may worsen breathing, and many specialists recommend that people who have asthma stay away from certain NSAIDs.
-The risk may be even greater in people with sinus problems or nasal polyps.
+The drugs may worsen breathing, and many specialists recommend that people who have asthma not take certain NSAIDs.
+The risk may be greater in people with sinus problems or nasal polyps.

 If you have asthma, make sure your arthritis doctor knows.
-Certain NSAIDs may be safer for you.
-You and your doctor can determine if NSAIDs are right for you.
+Some NSAIDs may be safer for you.

-Are There Special Precautions for Using NSAIDs for Rheumatoid Arthritis?
+Are There Special Precautions for Using These Meds for RA?

-NSAIDs should be used with caution if you have kidney or liver disease, heart failure, high blood pressure, diabetes, lupus, asthma, or ulcers.
+Use NSAIDs with caution if you have kidney or liver disease, heart failure, high blood pressure, diabetes, lupus, asthma, or ulcers.

-Be sure your doctor is aware of all drugs and supplements you are taking.
+Tell your doctor about all drugs and supplements you take.
 NSAIDs may interact with blood thinners, cyclosporine, lithium, or methotrexate.
-Be sure to let your doctor know if you are sensitive to aspirin.
+Let your doctor know if you're sensitive to aspirin.